D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 **Azure Front Door** can perform load balancing **only at the global level**.

-In this scenario, teh traffic must be balanced over the VMs in the same VNet which can only span a single region, therefore **Azure Front Door** would be useless in this scenario.
+In this scenario, the traffic must be balanced over the VMs in the same VNet which can only span a single region, therefore **Azure Front Door** would be useless in this scenario.

-In order to load balance over teh VMs located in the same VNet the following would be suitable:
+In order to load balance over the VMs located in the same VNet the following would be suitable:
 - an ALB
 - an application GateWay